Saving A 300-Year-Old Colonial Settlement Site In Connecticut

 The town of Groton, Connecticut, has a long history dating to before its incorporation in 1705, and the 63-acre Sheep Farm property is part of that history.
 When the Groton Open Space Association (GOSA), which works to save historic and open space, needed to act to protect the Sheep Farm, they turned to us for help.

-Through our Land Trust Loan Program, we were able to step in quickly to help GOSA save this one-of-a-kind place.
+Through our Land Conservation Loan Program, we were able to step in quickly to help GOSA save this one-of-a-kind place.
 “Our organization faced a tight deadline on the Sheep Farm acquisition,” says Joan Smith, GOSA president.
 “Without timely cash, our real estate option on this property would have lapsed.”

 The Sheep Farm includes remnants of agricultural and industrial operations, including an early 18th-century grist mill along Fort Hill Brook, as well as the historic Samuel Edgecomb House.
 Edgecomb’s son is said to have fended off British troops during the Revolutionary War by hurling 18-pound shots, with his fists, over the walls of Fort Griswold in Groton.